Close

 • German consulates and embassies worldwide

-• VFS Global visa centers in major cities
+• VFS Global and BLS International visa application centers in major cities

 • Appointment booking mandatory at most locations